abroroo/til/React/How to prevent re-rendering.md

 }, []); // Empty dependency array

 ```
-5. Use __`useMemo()`__ to calculate only when needed or once. `useMemo()` is a hook used to memoize the result of a computation.
-It takes a function and an array of dependencies, and it returns a memoized value.
-The function is only re-executed if one of the dependencies has changed.
-It's useful for optimizing expensive calculations.
+5. Use __`useMemo()`__ to calculate only when needed or once.
+It caches the result of a calculation and only recalculates when the inputs change.

 ```javascript
 const memoizedValue = useMemo(() => computeExpensiveValue(a, b), [a, b]);